 RCAF Station Cape Scott

-101’s bugler, Kristine Bratosh, played Last Post.
-Piper, Dale Drysdale played the Lament.
-Two minutes silence were observed, and then Kristine finished the tribute with Reveille.
-Each person then pinned a poppy, the symbol of remembrance and hope, onto a Canadian flag covering the plaque.
-Wreaths, symbolizing strength and the circle of life, were laid to show respect for the Canadian service members who have died or served this country.
-The plaque was then unveiled, and the flag, with its poppies, was presented to Harvey to show appreciation for his work.
-It is also meant to be a lasting symbol of the dedication.
+101’s bugler, Kristine Bratosh, played Last Post, followed by piper, Dale Drysdale, with the Lament, two minutes silence, and then Kristine finished the tribute with Reveille.
+Poppies, the symbol of remembrance and hope, were pinned to the Canadian flag which hid the plaque by each person in attendance, one-by-one.
+The plaque was then unveiled and the flag, with its poppies, was presented to Harvey in appreciation for his work and to be a lasting symbol of the dedication.

 Wreaths, symbolizing strength, the circle of life, were then laid, showing respect for the Canadian service members who have died or served this country.
 After the ceremony, Harvey showed the delegation around the station, after which they boarded the Cormorant and flew back through the rain and cloud to Port Hardy, then on back to Comox.